Roof inspection in Minneapolis

 How to Assess Storm Damage Before You Call a Contractor: A Twin Cities Homeowner's Walkthrough

-A Twin Cities contractor's ground-level walkthrough for assessing storm damage safely after a hail or wind event.
-What to look for, what to skip, and when to call.
-952-206-6339.
+A Twin Cities contractor's ground-level walkthrough for assessing storm damage safely after hail or wind: what to look for, what to skip, when to call.

 April 14, 2026